 I was taught to breastfeed when my tiny twins were two weeks old and this is a skill I pass on with love to my clients if I am asked to, and, as a peer breastfeeding volunteer to new mothers in the Royal Free Hospital.
 I have recently received a long-service award from the NHS.

-As well as being a doula, I am a qualified and experienced couples’ counsellor, having worked in the past for Relate, and as an Infertility Counsellor at the London Women’s Clinic in Harley Street, where I supported couples undergoing fertility treatments.
-I am therefore well aware of how emotions can overflow at times of stress, and the importance of a calm and understanding presence.
+In addition to being a doula I am a qualified and experienced couples’ counsellor, having worked in the past for Relate and as an infertility counsellor at the London Women’s Clinic.
+I am well aware of how emotions can overflow at times of stress and the importance of a calm and understanding presence.